 How Does Nuclear Energy Work?
-The Power of the Atom Explained
+Unlocking Power for the Future

 How Does Nuclear Energy Work?
-The Power of the Atom Explained
+Unlocking Power for the Future

-Explore the fascinating process of converting atomic reactions into clean, reliable electricity for a brighter future.
+Explore the fascinating process of converting tiny atoms into vast amounts of clean, reliable electricity for our homes and industries.

 Key Takeaways

-• ✓ Nuclear energy is generated through nuclear fission, splitting atoms to release immense heat.
+• ✓ Nuclear energy is generated by splitting uranium atoms in a process called fission.

-• ✓ A single uranium fuel pellet can produce as much energy as 17,000 cubic feet of natural gas.
+• ✓ A single uranium pellet contains as much energy as 17,000 cubic feet of natural gas or 149 gallons of oil.

 • ✓ Nuclear power plants produce virtually no greenhouse gas emissions during operation.